bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 01 - GPU Basics.md

 ```

 #### Matrix Multiplication Script
-Save the following script as `mat_mul.py` and run it using Python3.
+Save the following script as `mat_mul.py` (also under Artifacts folder) and run it using Python3.

 <details>
 <summary>Matrix Multiplication Script (Click to expand)</summary>